-The goal of a reinforcement learning agent is to maximize reward acquisition through its interaction with the environment \citet{Sutton2018}.
+Following Thorndike's law of effect, the goal of a reinforcement learning agent is to maximize reward through its interaction with the environment \cite{Sutton2018}.
 This is usually operationalized as maximizing the expected discounted return $ R_t=\sum_{k=0}^{T}{\gamma^kr_{t+k}} $, where T is the length of an episode and $ \gamma\ \epsilon\ (0,1] $ is the discount factor.
-In a given state $ s_t\epsilon\ S $, the agent takes an action $ a_t\epsilon\ A $ following a policy $ \pi(s_{t,\ }a_t) $ which brings about a reward $ r_{t+1}\epsilon\ R $ and a novel state of the environment $ s_{t+1} $.
-In Q-learning \citet{watkins1992q}, the agent learns the action-value function $ Q^\pi\left(s,\ a\right)=\mathbb{E}[R_t|s_t=s,a] $ by computing the expected rewards obtained by acting in a given state.
-In DQN, this function is parametrized by a deep neural network that uses previous experiences stored in a buffer to update its policy \citet{Mnih2015}.
+Given state $ s_t\epsilon\ S $ of the environment, the agent takes action $ a_t\epsilon\ A $ following its policy $ \pi(s_{t,\ }a_t) $ which brings about a reward $ r_{t+1}\epsilon\ R $ leading to a novel state of the environment $ s_{t+1} $.
+In Q-learning \cite{watkins1992q}, the agent learns the action-value function $ Q^\pi\left(s,\ a\right)=\mathbb{E}[R_t|s_t=s,a] $ by computing the expected rewards obtained by acting on a given state.
+In Deep Reinforcement Learning methods, such as DQN \cite{Mnih2015}, this function is parametrized by a deep neural network to approximate the optimal action-value function.